LinuxpowerLudo/Pairs-Trading-Project/README.md

 3. With the spread, the halflife and Zscore is calculated just as in the above strategies.
 4. If the current Zscore crosses a prespecified threshold of Zscore, then the trades are placed accordingly.

+RESULTS:
+A basic snapshot of this strategy's results are as follows: